Anandavally

+Anandavally C. R. (14 January 1952 – 5 April 2019) was an Indian actress and dubbing artist, who predominantly worked in the Malayalam film industry.
+She has lent voice to over 5,000 characters in over 2,000 Malayalam movies.
+Anandavally was the woman behind the voice and one of the senior most dubbing artists in Malayalam cinema.
+In 1993 alone, Ananadavally dubbed for at least 2000 films, lending her voice to lead female characters.
+This continues to remain among the unbreakable records in Malayalam industry.
+The dubbing artist had given voice to most of Geetha (actress) characters in almost all the 50 films she acted in Malayalam.
+In 1993, Anandavally dubbed for Vinaya Prasad as Sridevi in Manichitrathazhu, delivering the iconic dialogue "Entha Ammava."
+Anandavally was the voice of many strong women characters of the 1980s and '90s, including the much-loved character of Clara that Sumalatha played in Thoovanathumbikal.

+Personal life

+Anandavally had two children: a son, Diphan, who was a noted Mollywood director, best known for directing the hit film Puthiya Mukham, and a daughter, Anulekshmy.

 Early life

-Anandavally was born into an agricultural family at Veliyam, State of Travancore-Cochin to Tamilian parents.
-She did her schooling in "Kaiyela School" - Veliyam, where she began acting in school plays and later started Kadhaprasangam (story-telling performance).
+Anandavally was born to Raman pillai and Chembakakutty Amma at Veliyam, Quilon.
+She did her schooling in "Kaiyela School" - Veliyam, where she began acting in school plays and later started Kadhaprasangam (story-telling performance) at the age of 13.

 Career

 Drama artist

 Anandavally used to sing for dramas even while a teenager.
 But unexpectedly, her acting skills were put to test in front of a large audience during the drama "Chithalu Kayariya Bhoomi" in 1969.
 Then she started performing in several dramas of KPAC, Kalidasa Kalakendram, Deshabhimani Theaters-Attingal, Kerala Theaters-Kottayam and Kayamkulam Peoples Theaters.

 Radio

 She also worked as an announcer in the All India Radio.

 Film actress

-Anandavally entered the film industry through the film "Kadu" and went on to act in below given films.
+Her acting career began with Enippadikal (1971).
+She acted in nearly 50 films till Kaliveedu(1996).
+Anandavally entered the film industry through the film Kaadu (1973 Malayalam film) and went on to act in below given films.
 She became interested in pursuing a career in the entertainment industry following a minor role in various Malayalam films, where she remained a regular until she decided to pursue a dubbing artist career.